Saturday Evening Puss

 Saturday Evening Puss is a 1950 one-reel animated cartoon and is the 48th Tom and Jerry short directed by William Hanna and Joseph Barbera.
 The cartoon was released on January 14, 1950, produced by Fred Quimby, scored by Scott Bradley and animated by Ed Barge, Kenneth Muse, Irven Spence and Ray Patterson.
-It is the only Tom and Jerry cartoon to feature Mammy's face on-screen, though only briefly.
-A re-edited version was produced in the 1960s replacing Mammy with a white teenage girl.
+It is the only Tom and Jerry cartoon to feature Mammy Two Shoes' face on-screen, though only briefly.
+A re-edited version was produced in the 1960s, replacing Mammy with a white teenage girl.

 Plot

 Mammy leaves for her Saturday night bridge club.
 Tom then rushes to the window and signals to his three alley cat friends, Butch, Topsy, and Lightning that it is "ok for the party".
 They arrive for a loud session of jazz music; however, the noise disturbs Jerry, who is trying to sleep.
 He complains to Tom, who ignores him.
 Jerry tries to disrupt the party by tearing the tonearm off the phonograph, shutting Topsy in a drawer and slamming the piano lid shut on Butch's hands.
 The cats chase Jerry back into his mouse hole but, deciding that they will not be able to party as long as Jerry is around, turn their music back on to lure him out again.

-An angry Jerry takes the bait, and the cats chase him.
+Jerry takes the bait, and the cats chase him.
 Tom eventually catches him and ties him up with windowsill string.
-Nevertheless, Jerry loses his temper and reaches the telephone and calls Mammy, telling her about the party.
-Mammy races back home (during which scene her face is briefly shown for the only time) and confronts the cats.
-The cats try to run but Mammy grabs Tom by the tail and unleashes her fury, throwing all four cats out the front door.
+Nevertheless, Jerry manages to reach the telephone and calls Mammy, telling her about the party.
+Mammy races back home and confronts the cats.
+The three cats try to run but Mammy grabs Tom by the tail and unleashes her fury, throwing all four cats out the front door.
 At home, Mammy badmouths the cats for ruining her entire evening.
 She then decides to relax by playing the same jazz recording that the cats were playing, turning Jerry's brief contentment to immediate dismay and leaving him no better off than before.